HackYourFuture-CPH/JavaScript/javascript1/week1/homework.md

 -----

 To add your files go to the folder `javascript/javascript1/week1`.
-Here you add all the files relevant for the homework.
-Remember to seperate the code into meaningful commits.
+Here you **add all the files relevant for the homework**.
+Remember to **seperate the code into meaningful commits**.
 You can now push the commits

 ```
 git add .